pricardo03/azure-docs.es-es/articles/cosmos-db/sql-api-dotnet-get-started-preview.md

     ```csharp
     /*
         Create the container if it does not exist.
-        Specifiy "/LastName" as the partition key since we're storing family information, to ensure good distribution of requests and storage.
+        Specify "/LastName" as the partition key since we're storing family information, to ensure good distribution of requests and storage.
     */
     private async Task CreateContainer()
     {